 Taking a bath to relax is a good way to stimulate the brain, and that’s how Agatha Christie came up with her legendary detective novels.
 She added to the experience by eating apples in the bath and leaving the cores on the rim of the tub.

 9. Nikola Tesla

-We’re not sure how scientifically sound this method of brain-boosting might be, but Nikola Tesla used to prepare his mind for the amazing work he did by using a bedtime routine of curling and uncurling his toes 100 times on each foot every night.
+We’re not sure how scientifically sound this method of brain-boosting might be for creative superstars, but Nikola Tesla used to prepare his mind for the amazing work he did by using a bedtime routine of curling and uncurling his toes 100 times on each foot every night.